-Our vision is to create sophisticated platform technologies that detect disease much earlier than currently possible.
-We integrate core concepts in nanomaterials, biophysics, electronics, and computation with a thorough understanding of underlying sensing mechanisms, to arrive at robust engineering solutions.
-In all, we have advanced various new sensors optimized for specific medical or research needs, many of which have been tested in clinical trials and commercialized.
+Our vision is to create cutting-edge platform technologies that detect disease at their earliest stages through better analysis of biological systems.
+We leverage our expertise in nanomaterials, biophysics, electronics, and computation to achieve this goal, creating robust engineering solutions.
+We have made significant progress in developing and refining new biosensors optimized for specific medical and research needs.
+Many of these sensors have been tested in clinical trials and are translated for commercialization.

 - More publications ...

 We are conducting extensive research into analyzing extracellular vesicles (EVs), membrane-bound nanoparticles released by cells.
 We have extensive expertise in developing tools tailored for EV analyses (please see our review article in Chemical Reviews).
 These include a dual-column device to enrich EVs from abundant lipoproteins, microfluidics for EV RNA analysis, and new electronic or optical sensors (HiMEX, iPEX, nPLEX) for EV protein screening.
 Notably, our flagship technology, nPLEX, was selected as one of the greatest hits in 20 years of Nature Biotechnology biomedical research.
 We are also developing an exploratory platform for multi-dimensional single EV profiling.
 Applying these new technologies, we have demonstrated EVs' clinical usefulness in various aspects of cancer care.
 Investigating EVs specific to organs can help us better understand the progression of diseases, which has far-reaching implications for detecting early cancer and relapse.
 Furthermore, EV mRNA testing can predict how patients will respond to treatment.
 Multi-institutional clinical trials are underway to validate these findings further.
 Ultimately, we envision establishing periodic EV tests to gain dynamic molecular information on tumors, paving the way for personalized care.

 Global cancer challenge